msilis/digsholes/README.md

 # digsholes

-Just a sample project for Codecademy
+An exercise project for Codecademy focusing on CSS.